-MARA brings together the depth of Eastern philosophy, aestheticss of Indian Classical arts, and dynamism of Western stagecraft and music.
+MARA brings together the depth of Eastern philosophy, aesthetics of Indian Classical arts, and dynamism of Western stagecraft and music.
 On a deeper level, MARA carries a message whose relevance traverses boundaries of culture, age, geography, and time.
-MARA is about life, perception, transformation, and Self-discovery.
+MARA is about life, perception, transformation, and self-discovery.

 KRISHNAM VANDE JAGATH GURUM